-- contacted via BDO LLP, Arcadia House, Maritime Walk, Ocean Village, Southampton SO14 3TL; and the right to attend before the Auditor General and make objections to the accounts or any item in them.
-Written notice of an objection must first be given to the Auditor General via - the right to attend before the Auditor General and make objections to the accounts or any item in them.
-Written notice of an objection must first be given to the Auditor General via BDO LLP, Arcadia House, Maritime Walk, Ocean Village, Southampton, SO14 3TL.
-A copy of the written notice must also be given to the council. - 4.
-The audit is being conducted under the provisions of the Public Audit (Wales) Act 2004, the Accounts and Audit (Wales) Regulations 2014 and the Auditor General for Wales' Code of Audit Practice.
+- 3. From 11 September 2023, until the audit has been completed, Local Government Electors and their representatives also have: - the right to question the Auditor General about the accounts. - the right to attend before the Auditor General and make objections to the accounts or any item in them.
+Written notice of an objection must first be given to the Auditor General.
+A copy of the written notice must also be given to the council.